O'Fallon, Missouri: Government

 O'Fallon operates under a charter form of government.
 The mayor serves four-year terms without term limits and is also the President of the City Council.
 The 10-member council consists of two members from each of the five wards; the council had 8 members until the fifth ward was created in 2010.
 City council members served two-year terms until 2010, when they switched to three-year terms.
 The council elects a President Pro Tempore from among its members, who presides over the council in the mayor's absence.

 Bill Hennessy has served as mayor since 2009.
-The most senior member of the council is Debbie Cook, who was elected to a Ward 5 seat in a 2014 special election and was re-elected in 2016, 2019, and 2022.
+The most senior member of the council is Debbie Cook, who has served Ward 5 since 2014.
 In January 2022, city councilwoman Katie Gatewood became the first elected official in O'Fallon to be impeached and removed from office.
 She was accused of impeding the duties of the police chief and lying to the Council about the identity of a whistleblower.

-As of January 2023, there is one vacancy on the council: Ward 1 councilman and President Pro Tem Dave Hinman resigned after being elected to the Missouri House of Representatives.
-Ward 2 councilman Tom Herweck succeeded him as President Pro Tem.

 Education and libraries

-O'Fallon is served mostly by the Fort Zumwalt School District, and the westernmost part is served by the Wentzville R-IV School District.
+O'Fallon is served mostly by the Fort Zumwalt School District.
+The westernmost part is served by the Wentzville R-IV School District.
 The south to southeastern part of the city is served by the Francis Howell R-III School District.

-St. Dominic High School is a private Catholic school located in O'Fallon; Christian High School is a nondenominational Christian secondary school also located in O'Fallon.
-Satellite campuses of Webster University and Lindenwood University are located in O'Fallon.
+Public schools within the O'Fallon city limits are as follows: